JusticeRage/Gepetto/README.md

 # Gepetto

-Gepetto is a Python script which uses OpenAI's gpt-3.5-turbo and gpt-4 models to provide meaning to functions decompiled by IDA Pro.
-At the moment, it can ask gpt-3.5-turbo to explain what a function does, and to automatically rename its variables.
+Gepetto is a Python script which uses various large language models to provide meaning to functions decompiled by IDA Pro.
+At the moment, it can ask them to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)

 ## Setup

-Simply drop this script (as well as the `gepetto/` folder) into your IDA plugins folder (`$IDAUSR/plugins`).
+Simply drop this script (`gepetto.py`, as well as the `gepetto/` folder) into your IDA plugins folder (`$IDAUSR/plugins`).
-By default, on Windows, this should be `%AppData%\Hex-Rays\IDA Pro\plugins` (you may need to create the folder).
+By default, on Windows, this should be `%AppData%\Hex-Rays\IDA Pro\plugins` (you may need to create it).

 You will need to add the required packages to IDA's Python installation for the script to work.
 Find which interpreter IDA is using by checking the following registry key: